markahrens/mytungsten/src/content/blog/2012/the-sublime-sci-fi-buildings-that-communism-built-the-awl.md

 ---

-<p>A fascinating read about architecture under the Soviet regime.</p>
+A fascinating read about architecture under the Soviet regime.